manaflair/mylittledom/README.md

     - Forms are used to wrap various input elements.

-  - `new TermInput({ value, textBuffer, multiline })`
+  - `new TermInput({ value, textBuffer, multiline, autoWidth, autoHeight })`

+    - Generates a user-editable textbox.

-    - If you omit the `textBuffer` option when instanciating the element, a default one will be created and populated with the value of the `value` option.
+    - If you omit the `textBuffer` option when instanciating the element, a default one will be created and populated with the value of the `value` option (or an empty string if undefined).

     - The `value` property contains the actual value of the element.
 You can also access it directly from the `textBuffer` property.
 Setting this property will replace the text inside the buffer.

-    - You can instruct the TermInput to not add any particular style to the element by setting the `decored` option to `false`.
+    - Note that since the `TermInput` class inherits from `TermElement`, you can instruct the element to not add any particular style to the element by setting the `decored` option to `false`.
+Useful if you want to style it yourself without having to override the native styles.

     - When enabled, the `multiline` option will make <kbd>enter</kbd> insert newline characters inside the element content.
 When disabled, <kbd>enter</kbd> keystrokes will be forwarded to the nearest `TermForm` ancestor, or ignored if there's none to be found.

+    - When enabled, the `autoHeight` option will instruct the element to give its row count as height preference during the layout.
+It means that the element will try to be at least as big as its content, if allowed by the CSS rules.
+The `autoWidth` option does the same thing, but for the column count and the width.
+If these options are disabled (which is the default), the element size will completely ignore its content, just like in regular browsers.

     - A `change` event will be emitted when the text buffer gets updated.

   - `new TermLabel()`

-    - This component will forward any click directed to it directly to the nearest focusable child.
+    - This component will forward any click to its directly to the nearest focusable child.

+    - You will usually want to put a text node and some kind of input inside the label, so that clicking on the text node will automatically forward the click event to the input.

   - `new TermRadio({ checked })`

+    - Generates a radio input.

-    - Display a radio button.
-The status of the element (checked / unchecked) can be altered through the `checked` option.
-When a radio button becomes checked, all other radio buttons sharing the same name (excepting `null`) and *located inside the same form element* will be automatically unchecked.
+    - The status of the element (checked / unchecked) can be altered through the `checked` option.

+    - When a radio button becomes checked, all other radio buttons sharing the same name (excepting `null`) and *located inside the same form element* will be automatically unchecked.

+    - A `change` event will be emitted when the value changes because of a user action.

   - `new TermCheckbox({ checked })`

+    - Generates a checkbox input.

-    - Display a checkbox.
-The status of the element (checked / unchecked) can be altered through the `checked` option.
+    - The status of the element (checked / unchecked) can be altered through the `checked` option.

+    - A `change` event will be emitted when the value changes because of a user action.

   - `new TermButton({ textContent, textBuffer, submit })`

-    - Display a simple button.
+    - Generates a simple button, that you can click.

     - You can instruct the TermButton to not add any particular style to the element by setting the `decored` option to `false`.